Paris Wade, left, and Ben Goldman, right. Photo courtesy of Stuart Palley. Edited by Brian Addison.

 And the people sharing it aren’t solely linked to the conspiracy theory-ed out tinfoil hats meandering the digisphere.
 Republican Senator Ben Sasse of Nebraska recently tweeted about people who have been paid to riot against Mr. Trump, an idea propagated by fake news and eviscerated by the Washington Post.

-Wade and Goldman, who live in a bare bones apartment in Long Beach where they head their operation, have millions of visitors heading to LibertyWritersNews.com to read stories busted out in less than 10 minutes, usually fall short of a few hundred words, and lead with innuendo, little fact, and even less care for the consequences of their digital opportunism.
+Wade and Goldman, who were living in a bare bones apartment in Long Beach where they head their operation before having millions of visitors heading to LibertyWritersNews.com to read stories busted out in less than 10 minutes, usually fall short of a few hundred words, and lead with innuendo, little fact, and even less care for the consequences of their digital opportunism.

 Included in each article is a call-to-action: “***Share this patriots!!
 The Washington Post tells lies but Liberty Writers wants to make America great again by fighting against the establishment.”